Center-of-Excellence-AI-for-Structures/DSMC/README.md

 ## Structure

-In this project, three datasets are considered, namely the MIMIC-III (https://mimic.mit.edu/), the C-MAPSS dataset (https://data.nasa.gov/Aerospace/CMAPSS-Jet-Engine-Simulated-Data/ff5v-kuh6), and the F-MOC (Fatigue Monitoring of Composites) dataset, i.e. an experimental campaign (https://data.mendeley.com/drafts/4zm6jh8jkd).
+In this project, three datasets are considered, namely the [MIMIC-III dataset](https://mimic.mit.edu/), the [C-MAPSS dataset](https://data.nasa.gov/Aerospace/CMAPSS-Jet-Engine-Simulated-Data/ff5v-kuh6), and the [F-MOC dataset](https://data.mendeley.com/datasets/4zm6jh8jkd/1) (stands for Fatigue Monitoring of Composites), i.e. an experimental campaign.

 The C-MAPSS dataset is publicly available and free.
 The only required file to be saved in the working directory (`dsmc` folder) is the `train_FD001.txt` downloaded from the CMAPSS dataset.
 Then, this file will be automatically moved inside the `CMAPS/` folder.

 The MIMIC-III dataset is publicly available and free, but it requires signing a data use agreement and passing a recognized course in protecting human research participants that includes Health Insurance Portability and Accountability Act (HIPAA) requirements.
 Approval requires at least a week.